Chronic Pain Injuries

 How much compensation can I expect?

 Whilst every case is unique, the table below gives a rough guide on the amount of compensation you might expect to receive for a chronic pain condition.
+The figures we have supplied are based on the latest version of the Judicial College general damages compensation guidelines.

 Type or level of chronic pain